iifl-logo

 F. RISK MANAGEMENT

-The Board continues to provide the guidance to the Company in terms of ascertaining the risk factors as applicable to the Companys business and providing the direction to assess and mitigate the same.
-The Company periodically assesses the risks involved in the business and reports to the Board for them to take necessary steps in mitigating them.
+The Board of Directors of your Company continue to provide guidance to the Company in terms of ascertaining the risk factors as applicable to the Companys business and providing the direction to assess and mitigate the same.
+The Company periodically evaluate the risks associated with its business and reports to the Board for them to take necessary steps in mitigating them.

 G. DETAILED REVIEW OF FINANCIAL PERFORMANCE